Engineering-Research-and-Development/fiware-true-connector/docs/user_and_programmers_manual.md

 ## How to Exchange Data

-For details on request samples please check following link [Backend DataApp Usage](https://github.com/Engineering-Research-and-Development/market4.0-data_app_test_BE/blob/master/README.md)
+For details on request samples please check following link [Basic Data App Usage](https://github.com/Engineering-Research-and-Development/true-connector-basic_data_app/blob/master/README.md)

 Be sure to use correct configuration/ports for sender and receiver Data App and Execution Core Container (check .env file).